-- (1) Inform the pupil of his or her option to remain in school for a fifth year to complete the local educational agency's graduation requirements. - (2) Inform the pupil, and the educational rights holder, about how remaining in school for a fifth year to complete the local educational agency's graduation requirements will affect the pupil's ability to gain admission to a postsecondary educational institution.
+- 1. Inform the pupil of his or her option to remain in school for a fifth year to complete the local educational agency's graduation requirements. - 2.
+Inform the pupil, and the educational rights holder, about how remaining in school for a fifth year to complete the local educational agency's graduation requirements will affect the pupil's ability to gain admission to a postsecondary educational institution.

 FOSTER YOUTH EDUCATIONAL PLACEMENT: (EC 48850 et seq.)
 The school district is required to designate a staff person as an educational liaison for foster children.
-The educational liaison shall ensure and facilitate the proper educational placement, enrollment in school and checkout from school and assist foster children when transferring from one school district to another or from one school to another to ensure proper transfer of credits, records and grades.
+The educational liaison shall ensure and facilitate the proper educational placement, enrollment in school and checkout from school and assist foster children when transferring from one school district to another or from one school to another to ensure proper transfer of credits, records, and grades.
 Additional information regarding the District's foster youth educational liaison may be obtained from the Student Support Office.

 HOMELESS YOUTH EDUCATION: (42 USC 11432) The District has appointed a liaison for homeless children who ensures the dissemination of public notice of the educational rights of students in homeless situations.
-Circumstances for eligibility include: living in a shelter, a motel, hotel, a house or apartment with more than one family because of economic hardship or loss, in an abandoned building, in a car, at a campground, or on the street, in temporary foster care or with an adult who is not your parent or guardian, in substandard housing, or with friends or family because you are a runaway or unaccompanied youth.
+Circumstances for eligibility include living in a shelter, a motel, hotel, a house, or apartment with more than one family because of economic hardship or loss, in an abandoned building, in a car, at a campground, or on the street, in temporary foster care or with an adult who is not your parent or guardian, in substandard housing, or with friends or family because you are a runaway or unaccompanied youth.
 Homeless children have the right to immediate enrollment in school of origin or school where currently residing without proof of residency, immunization records or tuberculosis skin-test results, school records, or legal guardianship papers.
 They have a right to education and other services including to participate fully in all school activities and programs for which child is eligible, to qualify automatically for nutrition programs, to receive transportation services, and to contact liaison to resolve disputes that arise during enrollment.
 No homeless youth shall be required to attend a separate school for homeless children or youth.
-Homeless youth shall not be stigmatized by school personnel.
-Please contact the Student Support Office for more information.
+Homeless youth shall not be stigmatized by school personnel. .
+Students experiencing homelessness have a right to apply for financial aid to seek education beyond high school (AB 2416).
+Please contact the Student Support Office for more information of services and policies related to homeless education rights.

-IMMIGRATION AND CITIZENSHIP STATUS (EC 234.7): Except as required by state or federal law or as required to administer a state or federally supported educational program, District shall not collect information or documents regarding citizenship or immigration status of pupils or their family members.
+IMMIGRATION AND CITIZENSHIP STATUS; EDUCATIONAL EQUITY: (EC 234.7, 66251, 66270.3) Except as required by state or federal law or as required to administer a state or federally supported educational program, District shall not collect information or documents regarding citizenship or immigration status of pupils or their family members.
 All children have a right to a free public appropriate education, regardless of immigration status of religious beliefs.
-For more information, please visit the State of California's Attorney General's "Know Your Rights" page at https://oag.ca.gov/immigrant/rights
+For more information, please visit the State of California's Attorney General's "Know Your Rights" page at https://oag.ca.gov/immigrant/rights.
+The Equity in Higher Education Act states that all persons, regardless of their disability, gender, gender identity, gender expression, nationality, race or ethnicity, immigration status, religion, sexual orientation, or any other protected characteristic, shall be afforded equal rights and opportunities in higher education.
+An application for financial aid for higher education may not be denied of a student based on their immigration status.